-Queen Mary cannabis dispensary robbed at gunpoint | CBC News
+Downtown Halifax cannabis dispensary robbed at gunpoint | CBC News

-Queen Mary cannabis dispensary robbed at gunpoint
+Downtown Halifax cannabis dispensary robbed at gunpoint

-Two suspects fled on foot towards Citadel Hill, then drove away in a grey vehicle
+2 suspects fled on foot towards Citadel Hill, then drove away in a grey vehicle

 Police are investigating after a cannabis dispensary was robbed at gunpoint in downtown Halifax Friday night.